This document outlines the process by which requests for access to existing biospecimens from the OAI resource are processed, evaluated, and approved.

 - Complete the Osteoarthritis Initiative Biospecimen Request Form.

-- Submit the request form, narrative proposal (link to section below), and any required attachments to KAI, Inc., the administrator for the BRAC, by email to OAIBiospecimens@kai-research.com.
+- Submit the request form, narrative proposal (link to section below), list of requested OAI sample ID’s or ID’s of matched pairs each with 1--2 alternative samples in case of insufficient volume, and any required attachments to KAI, Inc., the administrator for the BRAC, by email to OAIBiospecimens@kai-research.com.
 Electronic versions of documents are the preferred method of submission.

 - The full review process will take 6-10 weeks.
 The principal investigator (PI) may receive questions from the BRAC through KAI to clarify the proposal further.
 Once the BRAC reviews the proposal, it will be forwarded to the NIAMS PO for review and possible approval.
 The NIAMS PO will provide the final notification of approval to the PI through KAI.
 If the proposal is not accepted, the PO will provide a written explanation for declining the request.
 If these concerned can be effectively addressed, a PI may revise and resubmit the proposal.